 Dear Lonely without Love,

-There are no generic standards for attractiveness — different people are attracted to different features in other people.
-Physical looks, charm, quietness or outgoing–ness, sense of humor, long hair or short hair, it's impossible to determine which qualities might attract a potential mate.
-The women who are attracted to your brother are not necessarily the same women who would be attracted to you.
-This is not a bad thing.
+There are no universal standards for attractiveness — different people are attracted to different features in other people.
+Physical looks, charm, being quiet or outgoing, sense of humor, long or short hair, it's impossible to determine which qualities might attract a potential mate.
+The women who are attracted to your brother aren't necessarily the same women who would be attracted to you.
 You and your brother are different; you've already acknowledged that.
 In spending all your time watching the women who are attracted to your brother, you may be missing the women who might be attracted to you.
 Embracing yourself as you are, rather than focusing on how you're different from your brother, may help you increase your confidence and attract others.

 It seems as though you may be struggling with your self-esteem.
-This is the thing that has perhaps been diminished somewhat by comparing yourself or your experiences to your brother's.
-Stop for a moment and take a look at yourself.
-Think about and recognize all that you have to offer a potential partner.
-Write these qualities down.
-If you are having a hard time coming up with this list, ask someone you trust.
+It may perhaps have been diminished somewhat by comparing yourself or your experiences to your brother's.
+Try to stop for a moment and take a look at yourself.
+Consider thinking about and recognizing all that you have to offer a potential partner, and then write these qualities down.
+If you're having a hard time coming up with this list, you could ask someone you trust.
 When you start to notice that you're dwelling on your shortcomings or otherwise feeling down on yourself, you may find it helpful to take a gander at that list.
 Reviewing and adding to the list when you're feeling low may help you feel better and may encourage you to remember and embrace these aspects of who you are and what you can offer.

-Then think about the qualities you would enjoy in someone else.
-Next time you go out dancing or are in another public place, as you're looking around, remember that you're a good catch for the right person, and be discriminating about who you choose to socialize with.
-Talk to lots of women, knowing that you will not have a relationship with all of them, but that you're open to exploring the possibility with a select few — your selection!
-Try not to fear rejection (though it's easier said than done), it happens to everyone at some point.
+You could also think about the qualities you would enjoy in someone else.
+Next time you're out with friends or are in another public place, as you're looking around, remember that you're a good catch for the right person, and be selective about with whom you choose to socialize.
+Talk to lots of women, knowing that you won't have a relationship with all of them, but that you're open to exploring the possibility with a select few.
+Try not to fear rejection (though it's easier said than done); it happens to everyone at some point.
 That's part of the process of finding someone compatible.

-It may also be helpful to explore why a relationship is so important to you.
+It may also be helpful to explore why a relationship is of significance to you.
 Of course, having intimate human connection is an experience that many people seek and value, but what else about it appeals to you?
 What meaning do you attach to being attached?
 What meaning does being single have for you?
-Society sends a lot of messages that single–dom is undesirable and these messages can make single people themselves feel undesirable, which may in turn make it harder to trust that there is someone out there for you.
-But your minimal dating in the past is not evidence for your future.
+Society sends a lot of messages that singlehood is undesirable and these messages may make single people themselves feel undesirable, which may in turn make it harder to trust that there is someone out there for you.
+But your minimal dating in the past isn't indicative of your future.

 If some self-reflection and rethinking your partner-seeking don't seem to change your current experience, talking with a mental health professional may help you work through limiting beliefs that you may have about yourself and about your romantic potential.
 It may also help you identify sources of your insecurities as well as the meaning relationships have for you.
 Hopefully using some of these strategies will help you find the person you're looking for and appreciate yourself for the attractive partner you are.